 We’re in a world that praises our name quickly and worships man fervently.
 It’s easier than ever to “make a name for myself.”
 It’s enticing.

-Yet, it’s also encouraging to remember the way my Christ lived and has called me to live and relaxing to reject this make-a-name-for-myself way of thinking.
+Yet, it’s also encouraging to remember the way my Christ lived and has called me to live.
+To relax and to reject this make-a-name-for-myself way of thinking and dealing with people.

 It’s crucial we grasp this as leaders in our families, as fathers of our children, as leaders in our churches and communities, and as ambassadors of our king in our societies.